-From here, you can create saved audiences, and compare their overlap.
+From here, you can create A saved audience allows a Facebook advertiser to save often-used targeting settings to easily use later., and compare their overlap.
 For this test, I’ll create an audience of people who own the Samsung Galaxy S6.
 I’ll also create an audience of people who are considered interested in the Samsung Galaxy S6:

 Audience 1: Galaxy S6 Ownership